 - Requests for additional services beyond the basic member benefits package must be directed to the executive director.

-- The section will appoint a member to be responsible for the development of the section newsletter.
+- The section will appoint a member to be responsible for communications, including updating of the section website at least twice yearly.

-- The section chair is responsible for keeping the College informed of section activities via copies of agendas and minutes, which will be posted on the College’s Web site.
+- The section chair or communications lead is responsible for keeping the College informed of section activities via copies of agendas and minutes, which will be posted on the College’s Web site.

 - All efforts on the part of a section to raise funds outside of dues mechanisms must be approved in advance by the College and meet the criteria established by the College.

 - Rules governing use of the ACEP name and logo, approved by the Board of Directors, will apply to all uses of the section name and the ACEP name and logo.
 Use of the section name on any publication, correspondence, or for any other purpose, must always clearly indicate that the section is a subcategory of national ACEP membership.
 In addition, use of section initials should always be preceded by ACEP.